-KLOUDIP adds new features to its fleet management and GPS tracking software for Sri Lanka every month.
+KLOUDIP adds new features to its fleet management and GPS tracking software every month.
 In 2021, we decided to start sharing information about how the software evolves.
-In January, we’ll discuss four fleet management products for Sri Lanka:
+In January, we’ll discuss four fleet management products:

 - FiOS: The system for GPS tracking and fleet management

 - SHUTTLE: The system to control public and passenger transport